West Coast Region

 - guide management decision making;

-- ensure public involvement in management
+- ensure public involvement in management processes; and

-- contribute to attaining national system goals and
+- contribute to attaining national system goals and objectives.

 Sanctuary Advisory Councils